AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/airbnb-search-details-exercises.md

 Columns: Use the `beds` and `accomodates` columns.

-2. Find the first 50 apartments in New York City which are in the Harlem neighborhood.
+2. Find 50 searches for apartments in New York City which are in the Harlem neighborhood.

 Columns: `city` and `neighborhood`